-Students must ﬁrst register for the class for credit and then contact the Student Records and Registration Ofﬁce to change the course to audit.
-Generally students may not audit a Foundations or an online course.
+Students must first register for the class for credit and then contact the Student Records and Registration Office by email at firstname.lastname@example.org to change the course to audit.

 Tuition for audit classes is assessed on the same basis as for credit classes.
 Students may not change from credit to audit after the deadline to drop a course without earning a “W.” Students wishing to change from audit to credit after the deadline to drop a course without earning a “W” must receive instructor approval.

-Registered students who drop all credit classes and only have audit class(es) remaining are considered withdrawn from the University effective the latest drop date of the non-audit class(es).
-Students will need to re-apply through the Admissions Ofﬁce for the next semester.
-Compliance with deadlines is required, unless a deferment is obtained.
+Registered students who drop all credit section(s) and only have audit section(s) remaining, during a term in which they are required to enroll to maintain their admission status, are considered withdrawn from the University effective the last drop date of the non-audit section(s).
+Students will need to re-apply through the Admissions Office for the next available semester.

 Repeat classes allow a class to be taken two or more times for additional credit.
 Most classes at BYU-Idaho are not repeatable for credit.
 Departments establish the maximum number of times a class can be repeated.
 A repeated class does not replace the former grade or credit of a previously repeated class.
 Approval to enroll in a repeatable course for the purpose of replacing a previous credit grade must be obtained from the Academic Exceptions Committee prior to registering for the course.